 As a general rule, commercial real estate investment returns are made over the long run.
 In fact, the typical investment holding period for a commercial property usually ranges from five to ten years.
-While this may be great for investment returns, it can also introduce a risk that certain aspects of a property can become obsolete over that time period.
+While this holding period may be great for investment returns, it can also introduce a risk that certain aspects of a property can become obsolete over that time period.

 At First National Realty Partners, we invest a significant amount of resources in the pre-purchase due diligence process to minimize the risk of obsolescence in our investments.
 To learn more about our current investment offerings, click here.